 Good attendance at school shows potential employers that a young person is reliable.
 Young people who are frequently absent from school are more likely to become involved in, or be a victim of crime and anti-social behaviour.

-Our school attendance officers are Mrs Parkinson and Mrs Bellas.
+Our school attendance officers are Mrs Bellas and Mr Dickinson.

 Your responsibilities as a parent

 All children aged between 5 and 16 are required by law to receive an education, and it is the duty of parents and carers to ensure that they are supported to do so.

 Children sometimes have to miss school because of illness or if they have long term medical issues.
 If this is the case, parents should contact school the same day before 9am to let them know the reason that their child is not in school.

 Changes to government legislation from 1 September 2013